foundry-vtt-community/wiki.js/setup/linux-installation.md

 # (Optional) G. Performing a Clean Reinstall/Update
 ## Objective

 This will guide you through the steps needed to clear a current installation, and download the install a fresh version of Foundry - either an update or the same version.
+Your userdata will not be touched or affected at all.

 ## Archiving Current Install and New Install
 Assuming that you have Foundry installed in `~/foundry` and your userdata in a separate location (likely `~/foundryuserdata`) and is managed by `pm2`.